Over the past 15+ years I have worked with a variety of attorneys and law firms, helping them with their SEO practices.

 The purpose of your law firm website is to help you sign more cases, and if you’re not targeting effective keywords (organically or through paid search), you won’t achieve that goal.

-Before search was more localized back in early 2012, keywords that did not contain a geo modifier, such as a city name, used to rank nationwide (ie. no matter where you were searching from, you’d see the same results).
+Before search was more localized back in early 2012 by Google, keywords that did not contain a geo modifier, such as a city name used to rank nationwide (ie. no matter where you were searching from, you’d see the same results).

 I’m not talking about the design in this case, but really the message your content serves.
 If you want to rank for just your practice areas and you have generic practice area pages like everyone else, you’re going to sign less cases.
 So how do we change this?